jngaravitoc/MW-LMC-SCF/outline.md

 - Quantify the resonances in the halo?
 - Does the m=1 mode is the disk motion with respect to the halo?
-- What does it term in the MW's expansion means?
-Can we find the wake potential?**
+- What does each term in the MW's expansion means?
+Can we find the wake potential?

 ### Time evolution of the Gravitational Potential